 Chatham County Schools bus service is provided for all CSSE students.
-CSSE students can catch the bus at their regular pickup stop and will be dropped off prior to 8:00AM each morning at both campuses.
-CSSE offers a\ once a day pick-up from the CCCC campus after 4:00 PM.
+CSSE students can catch the bus at a designated pickup stop and will be dropped off prior to 8:00AM each morning at both campuses.
+CSSE offers a once a day pick-up from the CCCC campus after 4:00 PM.
 Sophomores who are enrolled in college math courses that are taught at the Siler City campus of CCCC, we will be provided bus transportation to and from that location.

 Is transportation provided to return to the base school for specialized courses?

-No, students will take all course work at the SAGE location for the Early College or on the CCC campus.
+No, students will take all course work at the Chatham Center for Innovation location for the Early College or on the CCC campus.

 Is transportation provided to return to the base school for non-credit co-curricular opportunities, such as afterschool drama/musical participation or marching band?

 If I go to CSSE, can I take Driver's Education?

 Yes.
 While we do not offer Driver's Ed on our campus, our students are transported after school to Jordan-Matthews High School to complete the program there.
 We do not offer transportation home, someone will need to pick them up after class from JMHS.